Lesy-Hu/Data-structure-for-HFUTer-/README.md

 # Data-structure-for-HFUTer-
-A repository for HFUTers to make references.
+This repository for HFUTers to make references.